agarwal29796/parallel-logistic-regression/code/README.md

-run using
+run using \n
-nvcc -o a.out main.cu
+nvcc -o a.out main.cu \n
 ./a.out